bencyn/gradewrites/README.md

 # Homeworkmechanic
-An ideal spot to get quality answer help and assistance to your homework questions.
+Ideal hotspot to get quality answers, help and assistance to your homework questions.